Illmatic: Background

 Once MC Serch assumed the role of executive producer for Nas' debut project, he attempted to connect Nas with various producers.
 Numerous New York-based producers were eager to work with the up-and-coming rapper and went to Power House Studios with Nas.
-Among those producers was DJ Premier, recognized at the time for his raw and aggressive jazz sample-based production and heavy scratching, and for his work with rapper Guru as a part of hip hop duo Gang Starr.
+Among those producers was DJ Premier, recognized at the time for his raw and aggressive jazz sample-based production and heavy scratching, and for his work with rapper Guru as a part of hip-hop duo Gang Starr.
 After his production on Lord Finesse & DJ Mike Smooth's Funky Technician (1990) and Jeru the Damaja's The Sun Rises in the East (1994), Premier began recording exclusively at D&D Studios in New York City, before working with Nas on Illmatic.

 Recording

-Prior to recording, DJ Premier listened to Nas' debut single, and later stated "When I heard 'Halftime', that was some next shit to me.
+Prior to recording, DJ Premier listened to Nas' debut single, and later stated: "When I heard 'Half Time', that was some next shit to me.
 That's just as classic to me as 'Eric B For President' and 'The Bridge'.
 It just had that type of effect.
 As simple as it is, all of the elements are there.
 So from that point, after Serch approached me about doing some cuts, it was automatic.
 You'd be stupid to pass that up even if it wasn't payin' no money."
 Serch later noted the chemistry between Nas and DJ Premier, recounting that "Primo and Nas, they could have been separated at birth.
 It wasn't a situation where his beats fit their rhymes, they fit each other."
 While Serch reached out to DJ Premier, Large Professor contacted Pete Rock to collaborate with Nas on what became "The World Is Yours".
-Shortly afterwards, L.E.S. (a DJ in Nas's Queensbridge neighborhood) and A Tribe Called Quest's Q-Tip and chose to work on the album.
-"Life's a Bitch" contains a cornet solo performed by Nas' father, Olu Dara.
-The song also features Brooklyn-based rapper AZ.
+Shortly afterwards, L.E.S. (a DJ in Nas's Queensbridge neighborhood) and A Tribe Called Quest's Q-Tip chose to work on the album.
+"Life's a Bitch" contains a cornet solo performed by Nas' father, Olu Dara, with features by Brooklyn-based rapper AZ.